Randall Denley

-Randall Denley is a Canadian journalist and politician who ran as the Progressive Conservative (PC) candidate for Member of Provincial Parliament (MPP) in Ottawa West—Nepean in 2011 election and 2014 election.
+Randall Denley is a Canadian journalist who ran as the Progressive Conservative (PC) candidate for Member of Provincial Parliament (MPP) in Ottawa West—Nepean in 2011 election and 2014 election.
 He writes for the Ottawa Citizen and National Post as a columnist.

 Background

 Denley was born London, Ontario, Denley graduated from the University of Western Ontario with a journalism degree in 1973.

 Writing career

 Denley spent several years as a journalist and editor for the Owen Sound Sun Times before joining the Ottawa Citizen as a journalist in 1983.
 In 1992, he moved from the regular journalism beat to a political column with the paper, writing about both municipal and provincial politics.

 Denley's first novel, a murder mystery titled Necessary Victims, was serialized in the Citizen in 2004.
 In 2006, he published The Perfect Candidate, a satire of local municipal politics in which Will Hacker, a former hockey player turned radio talk show host, is bribed by local developers to run a fake campaign for mayor of Ottawa.
 His third novel, a murder mystery titled One Dead Sister, was published in 2010.

 Denley now publishes the occasional op-ed in newspapers like the National Post.